George Tyrrell: Modernist controversy

 God has revealed himself [...] not to the theologian or the philosopher, but to babes, to fishermen, to peasants [...] and therefore He has spoken their language, leaving it to the others to translate it (at their own risk) into forms more aceptable to their taste.

-In External Religion (1899), Tyrrell argued that all of the structures and sacraments of the Church exist only to help reproduce the life of Jesus in the lives of his followers.
+In External Religion: Its Use and Abuse (1899), Tyrrell argued that all of the structures and sacraments of the Church exist only to help reproduce the life of Jesus in the lives of his followers.
+According to the text, Catholics should remember "that the Christ and the religion outside of them is but a means to wake up the Christ and the religion that is latent in them."
 Tyrrell was critical both of Catholic neo-Scholasticism and of the liberal Protestant scholarship of the day.
 In an often quoted attack on Adolf von Harnack's approach to Biblical criticism, Tyrrell wrote that "the Christ that Harnack sees, looking back through nineteen centuries of 'Catholic darkness', is only the reflection of a Liberal Protestant face, seen at the bottom of a deep well."
 On the other hand, Tyrrell advocated "the right of each age to adjust the historico-philosophical expression of Christianity to contemporary certainties, and thus to put an end to this utterly needless conflict between faith and science which is a mere theological bogey."
 In Tyrrell's view, the pope should not act as an autocrat but a "spokesman for the mind of the Holy Spirit in the Church".
+According to Tyrrell, the dogmas of the church were unchangeable because they were imposed authoritatively as the Word of God, not as a conclusion of theological reflection.
+In other words, the theological form of dogma was as expression of the dogma, not the dogma itself.
 Tyrrell befriended other Catholic intellectuals who shared his concerns about reconciling Church doctrine with modern thought, including the English nun Maude Petre and the French Jesuit priest Henri Brémond.